-Records of details of additional or different provision made under SEND support are kept within school and reviewed regularly.
-Individual Education Plans (IEPs) set out the objective that will be addressed and St Wilfrid's Church of England Primary Academy Inclusion Policy reviewed November 2023 expected outcome from the support identified on the provision maps and these are evaluated termly to decide on next steps.
+Records of details of additional or adapted provision made under SEND support are kept within school and reviewed regularly.
+Individual Education Plans (IEPs) set out the objective that will be addressed and expected outcome from the support identified on the provision maps and these are evaluated termly to decide on next steps.
 This provides us with accurate information to evidence the SEND support that has been provided over the pupil's time in the school, as well as its' impact.
 Details of SEND outcomes, teaching strategies and the involvement of specialists are recorded as part of this overall approach.
-Provision maps are used within school as an efficient way of showing all the provision that the school makes which ids additional to and different from that which is offered through the school's curriculum.
+Provision maps are used within school as an efficient way of showing all the provision that the school makes which is additional to and different from that which is offered through the school's curriculum.